-SSLAM (Selective SLAM) is a novel stereo visual odometry (VO) framework based on SfM, where a robust keypoint tracking and matching is combined with an effective keyframe selection strategy.
+SSLAM (Selective SLAM) is a novel stereo visual odometry (VO) framework based on Structure from Motion, where robust keypoint tracking and matching is combined with an effective keyframe selection strategy.
 The main aspect characterizing SSLAM is the selection of the keyframes used as base references for computing the camera trajectory.
 Keyframes are selected only if a strong temporal feature disparity is detected.
-This idea arises from the observation that errors may propagate from the uncertainty of the 3D points, which is higher for distant points corresponding to low temporal disparity matches in the images.
+This idea arises from the observation that localization uncertainty of 3D points is higher for distant points corresponding to low temporal disparity matches in the images.
 The proposed strategy can be more stable and effective with respect to using a threshold on the average temporal disparity or a constant keyframe interleaving.
 Additionally, a robust loop chain matching scheme is used, improving upon VISO2-S by using a more robust detector-descriptor pair, to find correspondences also in images with large spatial and/or temporal disparity as the requested keyframes.
-The proposed solution is effective and robust even for very long path, and has been used as support to AUV navigation in real complex underwater environments.
+The proposed solution is effective and robust even for very long paths, and has been used as support to AUV navigation in real complex underwater environments.

 SAMSLAM: Simulated Annealing Monocular SLAM

-SAMSLAM (Simulated Annealing Monocular SLAM) replaces the classic global SfM optimized approach - for obtaning both the 3D map and the camera pose - by a robust simulated annealing scheme.
+SAMSLAM (Simulated Annealing Monocular SLAM) replaces the classic global Structure from Motion optimized approach - for obtaning both the 3D map and the camera pose - with a robust simulated annealing scheme.
 It works locally on triplets of successive overlapping keyframes, thus guaranteeing scale and 3D structure consistency.
 Each update step uses RANSAC and alternates between the registration of the three 3D maps associated to each image pair in the triplet and the refinement of the corresponding poses, by progressively limiting the allowable reprojection error.
 SAMSLAM does not require neither global optimization nor loop closure.
 Moreover, it does not perform any back-correction of the poses and does not suffer of 3D map growth.